-Over 142 acres of high-quality tidal freshwater marsh and tidal cypress-gum swamp and 15,050 lf (2.85 miles) of 100 foot buffers along Indian Creek and Molls Branch will be protected in perpetuity along this corridor through a conservation easement.
+Over 140 acres of high-quality tidal freshwater marsh and tidal cypress-gum swamp and approximately 40 acres of 100 foot buffers along Indian Creek and Molls Branch will be protected in perpetuity along this corridor through legal site protection instruments (Note that the total acreage for this alternative increased by approximately 54 acres from the total proposed in the Draft RP/EA due to availability of additional parcels).
 The tidal freshwater habitat is particularly vulnerable due to its limited occurrence and threat of disturbance associated with upland site development.
-Conservation is important given the intensive development pressures associated with the new I-140 interchange in one of the fastest- growing counties in the state.
+Conservation is important given the intensive development pressures associated with the new I-140 interchange in one of the fastest-growing counties in the state.
 The site is zoned Residential/ Planned Unit Development (with existing water and sewer capacity) and has a 388-lot preliminary subdivision plat.
-Restrictive covenants will be recorded for the upland buffers of the property that would prohibit any future land use not consistent with the dedicated uses illustrated in the Conceptual Plan, including public access (Figure 4.6).
+Restrictive covenants will be recorded for the approximately 40 acres of upland buffers of the property that would prohibit any future land use not consistent with the dedicated uses illustrated in the Conceptual Plan, including public access (Figure 4.6).
 This corridor extends eastward to the pre-existing Lower Cape Fear Umbrella Mitigation Bank property (where riparian habitats are protected via a conservation easement along Indian Creek and extending the confluence of the Cape Fear River).
-Consequently, the proposed project would essentially protect nearly all riparian wetlands along development land bordering the shoreline of Indian Creek.
+Consequently, the project would essentially protect nearly all riparian wetlands along developable land bordering the shoreline of Indian Creek.